djarza/football-events/README.md

     ```
     It will start Docker containers and wait until all microservices are ready.

+    If the default startup timeout (180 sec) will be insufficient, try to increase it:
+    ```
+    java -jar target/football-tests-0.0.1-SNAPSHOT-jar-with-dependencies.jar 400
+    ```
 4. Wait a minute and launch [http://football-ui:18080/](http://football-ui:18080/).
 In a few seconds you should see some statistics updated in real time:

 &nbsp;